Masykus/bidderdb/readme.md

 * User data is stored in redis

+submission:
+* Please submit a git patch file with your changes, to allow for easy comparison.

 Feel free to make any changes in current code, while keeping it's external APIs & expected behaviour.
 If you find some issues with current impl, please state them, and how you would correct them.